matluuk/IoT-miniproject-2-Coap-Server/README.md

 ### Install all the dependencies and set up the python3 virtual environment.

+If both frontend and backend are running on the same server, both can use same python venv.
+On every step, there are marked, if it is necessary step for setting up backend or frontend.

 1. Clone the repository to your folder of choise:

     ```bash